 Your birds might get infested with either mites, lice, or worms.
 Or other critters not specifically mentioned.
 Anything parasitic is bothersome to chickens and could even be deadly.
 And the treatments and preventions are different.

 Mites and lice can be treated and prevented pretty much the same way, although ticks need a different method.
 Our birds have had mites, and the natural method is diatomaceous earth, which is supposed to be a cure-all for everything for poultry.
 But we haven’t had great success with it.
-I think the first time our chickens were free of mites was when we applied Ivermectin last Spring.
-It is recommended to treat the birds topically for lice and mites, but for ticks the recommendation is to treat their coop and surrounding area.
-We have bees so it’s often difficult to find products that actually work that are also safe for the bees.
+I think the first time our chickens were free of mites was when we applied Ivermectin one spring.
+It is recommended to treat the birds topically for lice and mites.
+But for ticks, the recommendation is to treat their coop and surrounding area.

 There are mixed reviews for natural de-wormers out there.
 A lot of people recommend using apple cider vinegar and garlic.
 There are probably more natural ingredients than those that could be used.
 And I’ve used apple cider vinegar and garlic since having chickens.
-However, this past Spring our birds all got the yucky anyway (not gapeworm).
+However, one spring our birds all got the yucky anyway (not gapeworm).
 We had to administer Ivermectin after I ordered Wormout gel from Australia.
 It was going to take several weeks to arrive, and I was impatient to treat my birds.
 With Ivermectin you just apply the treatment topically, while Wormout gel is added to their water.
-(I didn’t dose my chickens with the other when it arrived.)
+(Though I didn’t dose my chickens with the other when it arrived.)

 I have read many reviews and spoken to fellow chicken owners who have tried the natural methods as well.
-Birds, just like any other animal, just like you and me, will still get ill no matter our best laid plans.
+Birds, just like any other animal, just like you and me, will still get ill no matter our efforts.
 Sometimes we have to take the stronger stuff.
-I haven’t administered any more “strong stuff”, because I haven’t seen any indication that I need to.
 I continue to put ACV in their water once a month; (1 TBSP per 1 gallon each day for 1 week X once a month.
-Since we have ducks I add Brewer’s yeast, which has the garlic in it.
+Since we have ducks, I add Brewer’s yeast, which has the garlic in it.
 So I don’t have to add any extra.